ThatLuckyBear/Lucky_GGST/baiken-cheatsheet.md

 ## Matchups

+## anji
+it's insanely hard to time wakeup counter because hes so wonky, his blockstrings are really tight so theres almost no space to counter you gotta hold the block string and reversal (5p) when you can air fan doesnt have a hitbox in air so jump to punish

 ## Bedman
 2HS gets blown up becaues they can covert easily from ariel attacks there are definitely holes in block strings to mash 5p but they need to be labbed (test)